awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.serverless_2_07_01.md

 For general information about Aurora Serverless, see [Using Amazon Aurora Serverless v1](aurora-serverless.md)\.

- If you have any questions or concerns, AWS Support is available on the community forums and through AWS Premium Support at [http://aws\.amazon\.com/support](http://aws.amazon.com/support)\.
+ If you have any questions or concerns, AWS Support is available on the community forums and through [AWS Premium Support](http://aws.amazon.com/support)\.
 For more information, see [Maintaining an Aurora DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_UpgradeDBInstance.Maintenance.html)\.

  **Bug fixes:**